1990s North Korean famine: Background

 Most North Koreans had experienced nutritional deprivation long before the mid-1990s.
 The country had reached the limits of its productive capacity, and could not respond effectively to exogenous shocks.

 North Korea's state trading companies emerged as an alternative means of conducting foreign economic relations.
-From the mid 1980s, these state trading companies became important conduits of funding for the regime, with a percentage of all revenues going "directly into Kim Jong-il's personal accounts... [which have been] used to secure and maintain the loyalty of the senior leadership".
+From the mid-1980s, these state trading companies became important conduits of funding for the regime, with a percentage of all revenues going "directly into Kim Jong Il's personal accounts... [which have been] used to secure and maintain the loyalty of the senior leadership".

 The country soon imposed austerity measures, dubbed the "eat two meals a day" campaign.
 These measures proved inadequate in stemming the economic decline.
 According to Professor Hazel Smith of Cranfield University:

-Without help from these countries, North Korea was unable to respond adequately to the coming famine.
+Without help from these countries, North Korea was unable to prevent the coming famine.
 For a time, China filled the gap left by the Soviet Union's collapse and propped up North Korea's food supply with significant aid.
 By 1993, China was supplying North Korea with 77 percent of its fuel imports and 68 percent of its food imports.
-Thus, North Korea replaced its dependence on the Soviet Union with dependence on China.
 In 1993, China faced its own grain shortfalls and need for hard currency, and it sharply cut aid to North Korea.

-In 1997, So Kwan-hui, the North Korean Minister of Agriculture, was accused of spying for the United States government and sabotaging North Korean agriculture on purpose, thus leading to the famine.
+In 1997, So Kwan-hui, the North Korean minister for agriculture, was accused of spying for the United States government and sabotaging North Korean agriculture on purpose, thus leading to the famine.
 As a result, he was publicly executed by firing squad by the North Korean government.